-There was candor in the land,

-And loud voices in the air,

-And the poet waved his wand,

-And the peasant's arm was bare,

-And Religion smiled on Valor as her child;

-But, alas! alas! a blight

-Came o'er us in a night,

-And now our stricken plight

-Drives me wild!

-But wherefore should I weep,

-When work is to be done?

-Wherefore dreaming lie asleep

-In the quick'ning morning sun?

-Since yesterday is gone and pass'd away

-I will seek the holy road

-That our martyr saints have trod,

-And along it bear my load

-As I may!
+There was candor in the land, And loud voices in the air, And the poet waved his wand, And the peasant's arm was bare, And Religion smiled on Valor as her child ; But, alas! alas! a blight Came o'er us in a night, And now our stricken plight Drives me wild !

+But wherefore should I weep, When work is to be done?
+Wherefore dreaming lie asleep In the quick'ning morning sun?
+Since yesterday is gone and pass'd away I will seek the holy road That our martyr saints have trod, And along it bear my load Ás I may!

-I will bear me as a man-
+I will bear me as a man---

-As an Irish man, in sooth-

-No barrier, wile, or ban,

-Shall stay me from the truth,

-I will have it, or perish in the chace-
+Shall stay me from the truth, I will have it, or perish in the chace-

-That I loved my own isle well

-My bones at least shall tell,

-And on what quest I fell

-In that place.
+That I loved my own isle well My bones at least shall tell, And on what quest I fell In that place.

-But if God grant me life

-To see this struggle out, The end of inward strife

-And the fall of foes without, I will die without a murmur or a tear;

-For in that hely hour,

-You'd not miss me from your dower

-Of love, and hope, and power,
+But if God grant me life To see this struggle out, The end of inward strife And the fall of foes without, I will die without a murmur or a tear ;---For in that holy hour, You'd not miss me from your dower Of love, and hope, and power, Erin, dear!

-Erin, dear!